Capstone-Projects-2023-Fall/project-studysync/documentation/docs/development-plan/activities.md

   - Integrate ChatGPT API for generating educational content dynamically.

 ### Hosting and Deployment:
-  - Choose a suitable cloud platform for hosting the web application.
+  - Choose firebase hosting as the solution.
-  - Ensure scalability and reliability of the hosting solution.

-## Research and Development
-- Continuous research on improving AI algorithms for content generation.
-- Gathering user feedback for iterative development and feature enhancement.
-- Stay updated with the latest trends in web development and educational technology.

 ## Testing Strategies for Studysync Project